 4. Perfect Forward Secrecy (PFS)

-Perfect Forward Secrecy, which we’ll call PFS is a feature rarely discussed in the VPN world.
-VPNs use encryption and in most cases, it’s AES-256 with some encryption keys, and so on.
+Perfect Forward Secrecy, which we’ll call PFS, is a feature rarely discussed in the VPN world.
+VPNs use encryption, and in most cases, it’s AES-256 with some encryption keys.
 However, very few providers mention the reuse of encryption keys.
+Reusing encryption keys makes the service vulnerable to hackers who have decrypted them.

 PFS is a feature found only in top-grade VPNs.
-Such providers include ProtonVPN, ExpressVPN, NordVPN, Surfshark, CyberGhost, and a few more.
-Sadly, free providers or at least free versions of paid VPNs don’t offer it.
+Such providers are NordVPN, ExpressVPN, Surfshark, CyberGhost, and many more.
+Free providers or at least free versions of paid VPNs usually don’t offer it.

 5. RAM-Based Servers

-Every feature I mentioned previously is a characteristic of cutting-edge, top-grade premium VPN services.
+Every feature we mentioned previously is a characteristic of cutting-edge, premium VPN services.
 But what about free services?
-Why free VPNs aren’t safe?
-Well, I think you can already guess the answer but let me give you a few answers anyway, just to make sure you understand everything well.
+Why are free VPNs not safe?
+We think you can already guess the answer, but let us give you a few answers anyway, just to make sure you understand everything well.

 The Lack of Security Features